RakhithJK/ZiaUrR3hman-LinkedSocialToolkit-wiki/How-to-auto-respond-messages.md

 ![Send images and files as attachments with your auto reply message](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Auto-respond-with-images-and-files-as-attachments-with-your-message.png)

 ### Enabling auto response
-Check the checkbox to enable or uncheck to disable auto response.
-Click on "**Start**" button to start auto responder.
+Check the checkbox to enable or uncheck to disable auto response. **Linked Social Toolkit** have default templates for auto responding to <b>birthday wishes</b>, <b>work anniversary wishes</b>, <b>new job greetings wishes etc</b>.
+These templates have keywords defined in different languages.

 ### Auto respond to “Thank you for endorsing my XYZ skill” messages
 Check the checkbox near <b>endorsing</b> keywords to enable it and Click on "**Start**" button to start auto responder.
+The best way get endorsements for your skills is to request your connections in reply message to endorse your skill.

 ![Auto respond to “Thank you for endorsing my XYZ skill” messages](https://github.com/ZiaUrR3hman/LinkedSocialToolkit/raw/master/images/Enabling-auto-response-for-endorsing-on-linkedin.png)